Paget Brewster: Personal life

 On the March 30, 2006, episode of Late Night with Conan O'Brien, Brewster revealed that she had received a handwritten note indicating Hugh Hefner would like her to pose for Playboy.
 She seriously considered the offer, but even though she said that she admired Playboy more than magazines such as Maxim and FHM, and her parents gave her their blessing, she eventually turned it down.

-She has volunteered as an actress with the Los Angeles Young Storytellers Program.
+Brewster has volunteered as an actress with the Los Angeles Young Storytellers Program.

-On March 17, 2013, Brewster became engaged to composer Steve Damstra, a member of the bands Folded Light and Whirlwind Heat.
+On March 17, 2013, Brewster became engaged to composer Steve Damstra, a member of the bands Folded Light, and Whirlwind Heat.
 Brewster and Damstra married on November 28, 2014, in Los Angeles, in a ceremony officiated by Matthew Gray Gubler, their close friend and Brewster's Criminal Minds co-star.
-As of 2016, the couple reside in Los Angeles.
+As of 2016, the couple lived in Los Angeles.